Jomigack/CureCademy-Game/README.md

   -Added 5 tests for symptoms of the 3
   -Added core mechanics to the game to be added to later on

-## Version 1.1: The Pneumonia Update:
+## Version 1.1: The Pneumonia Update
   -Added a new Illness to test for: Pnerumonia
   -Added 1 new Symptom 'Cough' and a corresponding test in the 'ask' test
   -Added some game stats to be displayed once the user is done with the program